CellChat

 cellchat_crc <- readRDS("data/intermediate_seurat/cellchat_crc_computeCommunProb.rds")

-# Removes cell-type pairs with too few cells
+# Removes celltype pairs with too few bins

-Each of the ligands and receptors are associated with different signaling pathways.
+Each ligand-receptor is associated with a pathway, which comes from the database that was curated from the scientific literature.
 So to summarize the results, we can aggregate the values to create a pathway-level score to identify more general trends in the data.

-# Summarise L-R pair probabilities into signalling pathway probabilities
+# Summarize Ligand-Receptor pair probabilities into signalling pathway probabilities

 cellchat_crc <- computeCommunProbPathway(cellchat_crc)